 To make your gluten free sweet potato nachos, you will need:

-Spring onion (for low FODMAP, only use the green part, or substitute chives)
+Spring onion (for low FODMAP, only use the green part)

 Method for making sweet potato nachos: